PUREFORM

 A Betfair market as already suggested is a ‘snapshot’ of the current situation.
 The TAB $4.50 runner showing $8 indicates a possible problem.
 The $20 horse on the TAB showing $25 on Betfair does not.
 It is simply a long priced runner showing slightly longer on Betfair.
 The same horse showing $80 on Betfair may indicate a problem but longer priced runners are not as well scrutinized as the shorter ones.
 In most cases, a TAB short priced runner showing much longer odds on Betfair may indicate a failure.

 As always there are no guarantees in racing.
 A huge price discrepancy is no guarantee the runner will fail, simply an indicator.
-That horse starting as even money favorite that eases to $4.50 doesn't know the price is easing and still can jump to the front and lead throughout.
+That horse starting $2 favorite that eases to $4.50 doesn't know the price is easing and still can jump to the front and lead throughout.

 This leads to difference number 5.